-Principal Investigator, "Itapissko: Blackfeet Belief and Botany," National Museum of Natural History, Smithsonian Institution, 2015-2018.
+Principal Investigator, "Itapissko: Blackfeet Belief and Botany," National Museum of Natural History, Smithsonian Institution, 2018-2021.

-Collaborator, "Living Landscapes: Culture, Climate Science and Education on the Flathead Reservation," Salish Kootenai College and the Confederated Salish & Kootenai Tribes, NASA’s Innovations in Climate Education – Tribal (NICE-T) grant, 2014-2017.
+Cultural Advisor, "Living Landscapes: Culture, Climate Science and Education on the Flathead Reservation," Salish Kootenai College and the Confederated Salish & Kootenai Tribes, NASA’s Innovations in Climate Education – Tribal (NICE-T) grant, 2014-2019.

 Invisible Reality: Storytellers, Storytakers and the Supernatural World of the Blackfeet, (University of Nebraska Press, 2017).
 Selected for “New Visions in Native American and Indigenous Studies Series" edited by Margaret Jacobs and Robert Miller, a joint publication, University of Nebraska Press and the American Philosophical Society.

-City Indian: Native American Activism in Chicago, 1893-1934, Rosalyn LaPier and David R.M.
-Beck, University of Nebraska Press, 2015.
-Winner of the 2016 Robert G. Athearn Book Award, for best book on history of the 20th century American West.
+- Winner of the 2016 Robert G. Athearn Book Award, for best book on history of the 20th century American West.

-Blackfeet Vocabulary Terms for Items of Material Culture, National Museum of Natural History, Smithsonian Institution, 2004.
+Blackfeet Vocabulary Terms for Items of Material Culture, Lexicon, National Museum of Natural History, Smithsonian Institution, 2004.